DemocracyEarth/wallet/features/crypto-opensource-governance.md

 - [ ] Authoring
     - [ ] Proposal with constituency (wip)
       - [ ] Fill Token holders field
-      > To avoid confusion we should only accept tickers.
-Would be nice to diplay a list of possible values that is reactive to what the user tipes in (like the nationality field, we could even have the token logos).
-Allow for comma seperated values
+      > Allow for multiple values

     - [ ] Proposal with $ticker
     > When drafting a proposal and including a $ticker, the constituency option gets activated and the field token holder get filled with the $ticker value.

 - [ ] Voting and revoking
-    - [ ] Allocate n votes on proposal
+    - [ ] Allocate % of stake on proposal
-    > When a user tries to allocate $VOTE on a $ticker related proposal Sovereign verifies that this token is listed in the user's profile and that it's most updated balance in that token is > 0.
-If conditions are not met show error message "You cannot vote on this proposal because you are not a token holder".

-    - [ ] Withdraw n votes on proposal
+    - [ ] Withdraw % of stake on proposal

 - [ ] Delegating
-    - [ ] Send n votes to another user
+    - [ ] Send % of stake to another user
+    > Should the user already have a balance for this token ?

-    - [ ] Remove n votes given to delegate
+    - [ ] Remove % of stake given to delegate
     - [ ] Show delegates on sidebar menu